 The UK comprises four separate but interdependent countries, namely England, Scotland, Wales and Northern Ireland.
 While there aren't great differences in everyday modes of social behaviour from one part of the UK to another, there are some aspects of culture that are quite symbolic of national or local difference.
 Factors such as support for the monarchy, political affiliation and the support of football teams are some of the most obvious expressions of contemporary localism.
 Religious adherence and ethnic differentiation are also significant.

 Although most expats move to the capital, London, it is important that new arrivals are not only aware of these geographical distinctions, but also the strong sense of identity and nationalism felt by the populations of each nation.

 It's important not to confuse the terms ‘English’ and ‘British’ as they mean very different things.
 ‘British’ can be applied to someone from any of the four nations, but calling someone ‘English' means the person comes from England.
 Those from Scotland are Scottish, those from Wales are Welsh, and those from Northern Ireland can be referred to as Irish.

 Although this may seem like an obvious point, calling someone from Wales, Scotland or Northern Ireland ‘English’ can cause offence as members of these nations have a strong sense of loyalty to their country and its distinct culture.

 Communication in the United Kingdom

-Historically, the British have been known for their stiff upper lip and the ‘blitz spirit’ demonstrated during World War 2.
+Historically, the British have been known for their stiff upper lip and the ‘Blitz spirit’ demonstrated during World War II.
 This grin-and-bear-it attitude in the face of hardship and adversity is still apparent today.

 As a population, the British tend not to be too animated when they communicate.
 This doesn't mean they don't have strong emotions, but rather that they merely choose not to display these in public.
 Many of the older generation will avoid public displays of affection.